Summer Undergraduate Research Fellowship - UH

 Please be aware this is a competitive program with finite funding, and the Office of Undergraduate Research receives many more strong proposals than they are able to fund.
 For this reason, UH faculty are encouraged to limit their submissions to only two proposals for a single SURF competition.
 The staff at the Office of Undergraduate Research is unable to share specific information about the assessment of individual applications after the decisions have been made.

 - It is assumed that students will not take a summer course.
 If a student MUST take a summer course for extenuating circumstances, petitions within this spirit may be accepted on a case-by-case basis by completing a petition form.
 A student cannot earn course credit for the SURF program.

-- Attend weekly summer Brown Bag Lectures each Wednesday from noon - 1 p.m. in the Rockwell Pavilion and/or Honors College.
+- Attend weekly summer Brown Bag Lectures each Wednesday from noon - 1 p.m. online, in the Rockwell Pavilion, and/or Honors College.
 See last year's 2019 Lecture Series schedule here.

-- Present a research poster at Undergraduate Research Day 2021, tentatively scheduled for April 2021.
+- Present a research poster at Undergraduate Research Day on in the 2020-2021 academic year.

 - SURF recipients' and faculty mentors' names and photos will be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials.